guyroutledge/atozcss/_drafts/2016-06-24-sass-optional-and-default-flags.md

 ---

-!!!!
-NEEDS WORK !!!!!!

 Over the first half of this video series, we've looked at the some of the major features of Sass and a number of practical examples of putting Sass into action.

-Today we're going to look at two compact features of the language that have a very specific use case.
+Today we're going to look at two smaller features of the language that have a very specific use case.

 In this video you'll learn about

-* How to silence errors when extending selectors that aren't compatible or not found
+* How to silence compiler errors when extending selectors that aren't compatible or not found
-* and How to make default variables that can be overriden at a later stage
+* and how to make default variables that can be overriden at a later stage

 ## Optional Extends